 - cooked chickpeas from Step 1

-- chickpea liquid (optional, as needed for thinning)
+- chickpea liquid

-Before serving, give it a good stir.
+Just before serving, give it a gentle stir.